 People have been preaching that ‘SEO is dead’ for years and yet we see that it continues to hold strong even to today.
 As long as there is search, there will be SEO.
-Whether that’s voice search or search in its current state, it doesn’t matter.
+Whether that’s voice search for e-commerce or search in its current state, it doesn’t matter.
 Search is search.

 PPC has taken quite a dip starting in 2008 and I have to assume part of the reason is because it’s more of a discovery term that leads people into finding out about advertising platforms such as Google AdWords.
 Nowadays, a large chunk of companies trying to grow their business online are using PPC and it isn’t such a new term anymore.

 SEO is different because it has gotten harder and harder through the years and tactics have had to shift.
 Many agencies/practitioners have had to shift their ways or shut down their businesses.
 This explains why the interest is so high in SEO: because it’s still convoluted to many people.

 Starting in 2013, content marketing really started to see a lift and it continues to grow even to this day.
 E-mail marketing has been around for a long time and has more or less stabilized.
 Don’t count e-mail marketing out though, because every $1 spent results in $44 returned.

 Snapchat is has become a social media force with over 10 billion daily video views.
 With over 100 million daily users and a $16 billion dollar valuation, it’s worth taking a look at if you haven’t invested effort yet.
 Think of this as early days Facebook or Twitter where it’s the best time to start building your audience.